Management Team

 Kate Tointon

-Kate joined the CLP team in February 2020.
-She is committed to telling the world about the work of CLP alumni and their critical role in conserving our planet.
-Kate has worked in a variety of science communication roles, including at the British Ecological Society and Cambridge University Press.
-She has a BSc in Zoology and Psychology, an MSc in Animal Behaviour, and a PhD in Zoology.
-Kate has had a lifelong interest in ecological research and wildlife conservation, and has studied a variety of species in the field, including Atlantic puffins in the UK, Horsfield’s hawk cuckoos in Japan, and Aegean wall lizards in Greece.
+Kate oversees all CLP communications activities including content development and delivery, management of the website, newsletter and social media, as well as managing collaborative communications with CLP partners.
+She is committed to telling the world about the incredible work of CLP alumni and their critical role in conserving nature.
+Before joining CLP in Febraury 2020, Kate worked in a variety of science communication roles, including at the British Ecological Society and Cambridge University Press.
+She has a PhD in Sensory & Evolutionary Ecology from the University of Cambridge, an MSC in Animal Behaviour from the University of Exeter, and a BSC in Psychology and Zoology from the University of Bristol.
+Kate has had a lifelong interest in ecological research and wildlife conservation and has studied a variety of species in the field, including Atlantic puffins in the UK, Horsfield’s hawk cuckoos in Japan, and Aegean wall lizards in Greece.

 Executive Committee